-Cohere Health uses the criteria below to ensure consistency in reviewing the conditions to be met for coverage of left heart catheterization with coronary angiography procedures.
+Cohere Health uses the criteria below to ensure consistency in reviewing the conditions to be met for coverage of left and right heart catheterization procedures.
 This process helps to prevent both incorrect denials and inappropriate approvals of medically necessary services.
 Specifically, limiting incorrect approvals reduces the risks associated with unnecessary procedures, such as complications from surgery, adverse reactions, and infection.